 At the minimum, just being able to determine which direction a putt is going to break will save strokes on the course.

-So if you are someone who is sick and tired of all of the three putts during your round, and all of those testy 6 footers slipping by the edge of the cup, I would recommend checking AimPoint Golf out, and connecting with one of your local instructors.
+So if you are someone who is sick and tired of all of the three-putts during your round, and all of those testy six-footers slipping by the edge of the cup, I would recommend checking AimPoint Golf out and connecting with one of your local instructors.

-There’s a lot of stuff in the golf world that strikes me as dubious in nature, but I don’t believe AimPoint Golf is one of them.
-It’s an extremely practical (I love that word!) process that isn’t complicated.
+There’s a lot of stuff in the golf world that strikes me as dubious, but I don’t believe AimPoint Golf is one of them.
+It’s extremely practical (I love that word!) process that isn’t complicated.
 I’m going to be using it from now on, and like any other change I make to my game, I will try and remain patient with the process because I believe it will pay off in the long term.

 I think you’re going to see this system getting more and more popular as the years go on, and more golfers will start to embrace it.
 You can learn more about AimPoint Golf, and find their instructors on their site.
 They also have a DVD which gives an introduction to the system to get you started.
 If you are interested in connecting with John Hobbins, you can find him on his site at the Greenside Golf Academy in New York City.